Department of Business

 To qualify for entrance into upper-division courses that are applicable for completion of degrees within the Department of Business and Economics, students must have Advanced Standing.
 To earn Advanced Standing, the following requirements must be met:

-- A student must be officially admitted to Northwest Nazarene University and declare a major or majors in Accounting, Business Administration, Economics, Global Business, Management, or Marketing.
+- A student must be officially admitted to Northwest Nazarene University and declare a major or majors in Accounting, Business Administration, Financial Economics, Global Business, Management, or Marketing.

-- A student must have completed or be progressing in business, economics, or accounting classes offered through the School of Business at the time of the interview or receive approval from the department chair.
+- A student must have completed or be progressing in business, economics, or accounting classes offered through the College of Business at the time of the interview or receive approval from the department chair.

 - A student must maintain a minimum cumulative grade point average of 2.5 or receive approval from the department chair.